anthonyharrison/sbomaudit/README.md

 - Check that a version is specified.

 - Check that the package version is the latest released version of the package.
 The latest version checks are only performed if the `--offline` option is not specified and is only performed for Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).

+- Check that a mature version of the package is being used as determined by the value specified in the `--age` option.
+The release date checks are only performed if the `--offline` option is not specified and is only performed for Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).

+- Check the age of a package being used, which is not the latest released version, is greater than the value specified in the `--maxage` option.
+The check is only performed if the `--offline` option is not specified and is only performed for Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).

 - Check that a license is specified and that the license identified is a valid [SPDX License identifier](https://spdx.org/licenses/).
 Note that NOASSERTION is not considered a valid license.